TheSystemDevelopmentKit/thesdk_template/doc/source/documentation_instructions.rst

   generate a Makefile with a recipe `doc` that executes `cd doc && make html`.

-Continuous implementation-build process for documentation
+Continuous Implementation build process for documentation
 ---------------------------------------------------------

 Documentation build environment for Sphinx-docstrings build are located in `$THESDKHOME/docs`